Coronavirus: Virtual Great North Run in 57 countries

 - Published

-Almost 17,000 people will be taking part in a virtual Great North Run across 57 countries and six continents, organisers have said.
+Almost 17,000 people have taken part in a virtual Great North Run across 57 countries and six continents.

-The official event was cancelled because of coronavirus and a virtual run is taking its place later with a free app to accompany runners.
+The official event was cancelled because of coronavirus and a virtual run has been taking place with a free app to accompany runners.

-Run founder Brendan Foster said the aim was to recoup money for charities.
+Run founder Brendan Foster said the aim was to recoup money for charities and keep people active.

 More than 60,000 runners were due to take part in the half-marathon in what would have been its 40th year.